 - Scissors

 You might want to consider purchasing labels if you print your postage at home.
-An easy way to do this is just to use normal A4 paper and sellotape to stick postage labels onto my parcels.
-A set of digital kitchen scales is a must though to help you price up your postage costs and make sure that you are not left out of pocket.
+I just use normal A4 paper and sellotape to stick my postage labels onto my parcels.
+A set of digital kitchen scales are a must to help you price up your postage costs and make sure that you are not left out of pocket.

 Recycle to get eBay packaging for free

-If you get a lot of items in the post then you can probably recycle 90% or more of the packaging you receive.
-Whether it is bubble wrap, jiffy bags or boxes, if they are still in good condition, they can be reused as your eBay packaging.
-Unless the packaging was in very bad condition, nobody will complain about it being recycled.
-As long as it keeps the items secure, that's all that really matters.
-If you are worried about potential unhappy buyers, however, you can always add a sentence to your listings explaining that you recycle packaging where possible.
+If you get a lot of items in the post then you can probably recycle 90% of the packaging you receive.
+Whether it is bubble wrap, jiffy bags or boxes, if they are still in good condition then you can recycle them for your eBay packaging.
+You will be surprised at how many people do this.
+I have never had a buyer complain about my use of recycled packaging – it helps me to keep my postage costs low and reuse something that might otherwise end up in a landfill.
+If you are concerned about unhappy buyers then you can add a sentence to your listings explaining that you recycle packaging where possible.

-Pro tip: Make sure to either remove, cover or cross out any old postage labels and barcodes and the old sender address if it appears on the packaging.
+Pro tip: Make sure that you either remove, cover or cross out any old postage labels and barcodes and the old sender address if it appears on the packaging.

 Freecycle to get eBay packaging for free